 The only issue with this method is the strong, sour smell that might spread across the entire household.
 Ventilating the rooms, however, should quickly get rid of the scent.

 It is recommended to set another washing cycle with a little bit of washing powder.
 Its smell will kill the unpleasant vinegar odour.

 Cleaning washing machine with citric acid

 Apart from vinegar and baking soda, there is also a third product that can be used to clean the washing machine - citric acid.
-It can be used to descale various appliances, not only washing machine.
+It is perfect for descaling various appliances, not only washing machines.
 Citric acid is commonly used to remove limescale from devices such as kettles and coffeemakers.

 How to clean the washing machine with citric acid?
 Simply put 120 g of the product in the powder compartment.
 Similar to the previous methods - set a high temperature washing cycle.

 Cleaning washing machine with vinegar and baking soda

 If the washing machine is very filthy and the previously mentioned methods do not work, you can combine the ingredients.
 For instance, vinegar and baking soda can be used to make an extremely effective cleaning scrub.

 To make it, mix 10 tablespoons with baking soda until solid paste is formed.
 Place the pulp at each problematic spot and leave it for a few hours.
 Finally, rinse it using a damp sponge or cloth, then wipe until dry.
 You can also boost vinegar with citric acid.
 The proportions are: 20 g of citric acid per one litre.

 Cleaning the washing machine - essential issues